IT MIGHT BE EASIER TO JUST SHOW YOU

-“So every snowboarder is walking around their neighborhood, and every street is now a snowboard run, whether it’s that mellow run on that side of town or that steep black diamond on this side of town; They’re riding in the summer, they’re riding in the winter, they’re riding all year long.”
+“Every street is now a snowboard run, whether it’s that mellow run on that side of town or that steep black diamond on this side of town; They’re riding in the summer, they’re riding in the winter, they’re riding all year long.”

 Founder of Freebord